Eurosport Logo

 Eurosport Logo History

 For more than 30 years, Eurosport has delighted fans with high-quality TV broadcasts of sports competitions.
-During this period, the company changed owners, received the rights to broadcast the Olympic Games, expanded its network, and even created a convenient service (Eurosport Player).
+During this period, the company changed hands, secured the rights to broadcast the Olympic Games, expanded its network, and even launched a convenient service (Eurosport Player).
 As a result of these efforts, Eurosport has taken a leading position and won the trust of more than 200 million viewers.

 The brand’s corporate identity is based on elements that evoke direct associations with the world of sports.
-Confirmation is the blue color on a white background and the thematic name placed in the center of the logo.
+Confirmation is the blue color on a white background, with the thematic name centered in the logo.
 The laconic design and associative elements make the icon particularly recognizable.
-At the same time, the graphic addition in the form of a star symbolizes the championship and the company’s leading position.
+At the same time, the graphic addition, in the form of a star symbol, represents the championship and the company’s leading position.

 1989 – 1994